École normale supérieure (Paris)

-The ENS is a grande école and, as such, is not part of the mainstream university system.
-However, the vast majority of the academic staff hosted at ENS belong to external institutions such as one of the Parisian universities, the CNRS and the EHESS.
-This mechanism for constant scientific turnover allows ENS to benefit from a continuous stream of researchers in all fields.
-ENS full professorships are rare and competitive.
+As a grande école, the vast majority of the academic staff hosted at the ENS also belong to external institutions such as one of the Parisian universities, the CNRS and the EHESS.
 Generalistic in its recruitment and organisation, the ENS is the only grande école in France to have departments of research in all the natural, social, and human sciences.
+Its alumni include 14 Nobel Prize laureates, of which 8 are in Physics, 12 Fields Medalists, more than half the recipients of the CNRS's Gold Medal, several hundred members of the Institut de France, as well as several French and foreign politicians and statespeople.